Christopher Reeve: 1990s

 During this period, Superman's grip on Reeve's career gradually began to loosen.
 In a review for Morning Glory (1993), one critic wrote: "Those who can't take Reeve seriously unless he's wearing a blue suit and a red cape will find themselves pleasantly surprised by the heft and subtlety he brings to his [role]. … This movie isn't big enough to make Reeve a star again.
 But the impression he makes here is good enough to suggest that a reversal of perception—and fortune—won't be long in coming."
 Another critic said in a review for Speechless (1994): "Mr. Reeve has quietly evolved into a versatile character actor… It's only a matter of time before he is 'officially' rediscovered and celebrated, like John Travolta in Pulp Fiction."
 Reeve considered The Rose and the Jackal, Morning Glory, and The Sea Wolf some of his best work.

 In 1994, Reeve did a reading of Love Letters in Williamstown, and also appeared as a narrator in a concert version of the musical Allegro at the New York City Center.
 These became his last performances onstage.

-In 1995, Reeve starred in John Carpenter's Village of the Damned, a remake of the 1960 British movie of the same name.
+The following year, Reeve starred in John Carpenter's Village of the Damned, a remake of the 1960 British movie of the same name.
 Both films were based on the 1957 novel The Midwich Cuckoos by John Wyndham.
 For Carpenter, the film was a contractual obligation, but "it has a very good performance from Christopher Reeve, so there's some value in it."
 Village of the Damned was Reeve's final feature film to be released in theaters.
 Shortly before his accident, Reeve played a paralyzed police officer in the HBO movie Above Suspicion.
 He did research at a rehabilitation hospital in Van Nuys "on what it would be like to be a paraplegic."
-His injury occurred less than a week after the premiere of the film.
+Reeve's injury occurred less than a week after the premiere of the film.

 Reeve also made several guest appearances in television shows: Carol & Company in 1991, Road to Avonlea and Tales from the Crypt in 1992.
 He accepted an offer to appear in Road to Avonlea without reading the script because Colleen Dewhurst, with whom he was close, spoke highly of the show.
-His episode in Tales from the Crypt, "What's Cookin'", is considered one of the best in the series.
+Reeve's episode in Tales from the Crypt, "What's Cookin'", is considered one of the best in the series.
 He was also one of the celebrity guest callers on Frasier in 1993.